2024 IOA September Symposium: Organization as Visitor

 11:00 AM - 12:00 PM PT

-Practice Delivering Tough TopicsIt's one thing to hear how others do it.
+Practice Delivering Tough Topics: It's one thing to hear how others do it.
 It's another to actually put it into practice and deliver difficult messages on tough topics to an organizational leader.
 This is a unique opportunity to practice with leaders who currently receive upward feedback.
-There will be a case problem shared ahead of time with data that the ombuds will need to give to the leader, and participants will take turns delivering the news together to a leader in a breakout room and receive feedback or have the option to observe and learn from the conversations.
-For anyone who wants to try giving feedback without a leader in the room, another breakout room will be available.
+There will be a case study shared ahead of time that the ombuds will need to deliver to the leader, and a handful of volunteers will take turns delivering the news to a leader in a breakout room and receive feedback while others in the breakout room observe and learn from the conversations.

 Meet Our Experts: